lisa-pinto/thesis-site/content/post/digits.md

 ## The Never-Ending Decimal

-(Something about the )
+(Introduce the Long Division of Decimals)

 ## Rational and Irrational Patterns

-What makes numbers rational
+What makes numbers rational?

 ## Generate a Painting from Digits

+(Insert iframe over here)